 As stated above, neurology is also one of the key factors related to trauma and effective healing.
 Experiencing trauma changes the brain of the traumatized individual.
 The brain stem—where life-sustaining brain activity takes place including breathing, heartbeat, and blood pressure—is where the instinctual flight, fight or freeze response originates.
 When a trauma is experienced, the fight, flight, or freeze response is triggered and neuronal pathways in that part of the brain are strengthened.
 Natural responses that follow a trauma both reinforce, and are reinforced by these brain stem functions, and the brain of a trauma victim can begin to route a majority of its functioning toward the brain stem and away from the prefrontal cortex (where our personality, problem solving, and abstract thought live).
 This can have very negative repercussions in life that inhibit one’s ability to access these higher functions in the brain at important moments.
 In order to heal from traumas, the approaches used must ultimately create change at a neurological level—allowing the higher functions of the brain to take control back from the brain stem so that the trauma victim can go through life without fearing that a lion may be lurking around every corner…

 As a leading treatment school for troubled teens, we implement several neurologically-focused approaches in our therapeutic programming in order to heal the above described challenges.
-These are: EMDR, Neurofeedback, Somatic Experiencing, TF-EAP, and a variety of means of bilateral stimulation.
+These are: EMDR, Neurofeedback, Somatic Experiencing, Brainspotting, and a variety of means of bilateral stimulation.
 To learn more about these approaches, please contact us and set up a tour of our program!